Key takeaways

 NFC (near-field communication) tags are a form of wireless technology that uses radio waves to facilitate communication between close-range devices.

-They’re small, unobtrusive devices that can be embedded in a variety of objects.
+They’re small, unobtrusive devices that can be embedded in various objects.
 So, they can be used in a wide range of industries due to their affordability, flexibility, and convenience.

-What’s more, NFC tags in real estate act as a bridge between physical and virtual spaces while enhancing the leasing experience for prospects.
+What’s more, NFC tags in real estate act as a bridge between physical and virtual spaces while enhancing prospects’ leasing experience.

 What are NFC tags used for?

 NFC tags have various uses, from enabling contactless payments to launching virtual apartment tours.
-What’s more, an NFC-enabled smartphone empowers prospects to use their phone as an NFC key fob for keyless access.
+Moreover, an NFC-enabled smartphone empowers prospects to use their phone as an NFC key fob for keyless access.

-Additionally, these devices are powerful because they offer a way to exchange data seamlessly.
+These devices are also powerful because they offer a seamless way to exchange data.

-For instance, interested prospects of a property can simply tap their smartphone on a strategically placed NFC tag on a leasing sign or flyer.
+For instance, interested property prospects can tap their smartphone on a strategically placed NFC tag on a leasing sign or flyer.
 This empowers a prospect to automatically receive valuable information, like pricing, property features, square footage, community amenities, and more

 How does an NFC tag work?

-NFC tags work by using RFID (radio-frequency identification) technology to communicate between close-range devices.
-To do this, an NFC reader, like a smartphone or any NFC-enabled device, communicates with the NFC tag.
+NFC tags use RFID (radio-frequency identification) technology to communicate between close-range devices.
+To do this, an NFC reader communicates with the NFC tag like a smartphone or any NFC-enabled device.

-Additionally, all NFC tags are embedded with a microchip that has the ability to store data and facilitate communication with the NFC reader.
-Moreover, this microchip is able to store a variety of data like URLs, contact and payment information, and more.
+Additionally, all NFC tags are embedded with a microchip to store data and facilitate communication with the NFC reader.
+Moreover, this microchip can store various data like URLs, contact and payment information, and more.

 Pros and cons of NFC tags in real estate